All Collections

 Updated over a week ago

-All accounts will continue to use the “closest facility” default routing, unless otherwise decided by the customer and their account management team.
+All accounts will use the “closest facility” default routing, unless otherwise decided by the customer and their account management team.
 To turn this new feature on, customers need to work with DCL to implement the new routing configuration.

 Expect a two week timeline to program and test before going live.